texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - Faster regex matching

 - A latex IDE that is minimal (doesn't clutter your maps) but provides solid functionality for compiling, viewing, indentation and error parsing.
 I have a set up that nearly does this.

-But there is a very subtle bug in <a href="http://www.vim.org/scripts/script.php?script_id=2325">this script</a> related to how it finds filenames.
-Need to remember what this is and fix it.
+- There is a very subtle bug in <a href="http://www.vim.org/scripts/script.php?script_id=2325">this script</a> related to how it finds filenames.
+See <a href="https://gist.github.com/texasflood/b330df17f74c90e2b5da#file-latexerrorfilterbug-L44">this line</a> of the pdftex error output.
+The `(...` is interpreted as though the filename is `..` because the standard format for the filename is `(./fileName`.
+I would fix it but I'm not too familiar with gawk.

 - The auto indent paste hack sometimes chops off the first few characters sometimes.
 This is the hack, put this in your `.vimrc`: